MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/common-reasons-for-app-validation-failure.md

 A great description makes your app stand out in the Teams Store and encourage customers to download it.
 Avoid the following mistakes in your app description:

-* No links for new users through call-to-action buttons such as **Sign Up**, **Get Started**, **Help**, or **Contact Us** in the app manifest (previously called Teams app manifest) and AppSource full description.
+* No hyperlinks for call-to-action buttons such as **Sign Up**, **Get Started**, **Help**, or **Contact Us** in the app manifest (previously called Teams app manifest) and AppSource full description.

    :::image type="content" source="../../../assets/images/submission/validation-common-reason-pass-sign-up-app-description.png" alt-text="Screenshot of passed scenario of sign-up, contact details in app description must be hyperlinked.":::

    :::image type="content" source="../../../assets/images/submission/validation-common-reason-sign-up-app-description.png" alt-text="Screenshot of failed scenario of sign-up, contact details in app description must be hyperlinked.":::

-* Not call out the limitations or account dependency on external accounts or services to complete sign-in, sign-out, and sign-up experiences in the app manifest and long description.
+* No call out to the limitations or dependencies on external accounts or services to complete sign-in, sign-out, and sign-up experiences in the app manifest and long description.

    :::image type="content" source="../../../assets/images/submission/validation-common-reason-passed-limitation-called-out.png" alt-text="Screenshot of passed image to show the called out limitations.":::